ElodineOfficial/Grimoire/README.md

 - Delete threads with a single click

 ### Settings and Customization
-- Enter API keys for Claude and GPT models
+- Enter API keys for Claude, GPT, and Cohere models
 - Modify username and upload custom avatar
 - Fine-tune model settings for personalized conversations